Cambridge Shoulder Pain Clinic

 Polymyalgia rheumatica – an immunological condition that causes shoulder girdle and pelvic girdle pain.

-Referred pain from the liver, gall bladder, heart and lungs – This maybe an indicator of underlying systemic health problem, which you consult your GP for you.
+Referred pain from the liver, gall bladder, heart and lungs – This maybe an indicator of underlying systemic health problem, which you

 We even offer a FREE 15 minute assessment to see if treatment is safe and suitable for you.